Kompas Gramedia Group

-Kompas Gramedia is an Indonesian conglomerate.
-It has focused on several businesses, predominantly mass media, as well as hospitality, manufacturing, and event organizing.
+Kompas Gramedia is a major Indonesian media company.
+It engages in several businesses, predominantly mass media, as well as hospitality, manufacturing, and event organizing.

-The company's businesses comprises multiple divisions, such as media assets (including Kompas daily newspaper; the Kompas TV television network; Sonora radio network; and the Gramedia bookstore chain), the Santika Indonesia hospitality chain, Dyandra event organization firm, and as well as Graha Bumi Hijau, a tissue paper manufacturer known with its iconic brand Tessa.
+The company's businesses consist of multiple divisions, such as media assets (including the Kompas daily newspaper; the Kompas TV television network; the Sonora radio network; the Gramedia bookstore chain, the Santika Indonesia hospitality chain, Dyandra event organization firm, and Graha Bumi Hijau, a tissue paper manufacturer known for its flagship brand, Tessa.

 History

-After the success of the magazine Intisari (released 17 August 1963), P. K. Ojong and Jakob Oetama launched a national newspaper called Kompas.
+After the success of the magazine Intisari (released 17 August 1963), Petrus Kanisius Ojong and Jakob Oetama launched a national newspaper called Kompas.
 The newspaper's first issue was released on 28 June 1965.

-Their aim was to fill some of the huge gap in daily news and information that existed at that time.
+Their aim was to fill some of the huge gaps in daily news and information that existed at that time.
 Kompas has since become a large circulation newspaper with an audited circulation in 2005 of 600,000 copies a day.
-The KGG also operates the largest printing plants in Indonesia.
+As the largest media company in Indonesia, the KGG operates the largest network printing service in Indonesia.